SAP-samples/abap-cheat-sheets/07_String_Processing.md

     (contains not only) in comparison expressions.
     -   Regarding `CO`, a comparison is true if the left operand only contains characters that are also contained in the right operand.
-If the comparison is not true, you can get the position of the first character from text that is not contained in the character set via `sy-fdpos`.
+If the comparison returns false, you can get the position of the first character from text that is not contained in the character set via `sy-fdpos`.
 Regarding `CN`, a comparison is true if a string not only contains characters from